 Lightweight mode — is a default mode.
 It is designed mainly for cooperative games.
 Its special feature is that using the plugin players can hear the dead, users not playing, users playing on a different server and users playing without the plugin avoiding the radio (just like with TeamSpeak).
 This makes games against people less convenient, but allows your friend to easily find out where you play, what's your frequency, etc. Naturally, those who play on the same server with activated addons and plugins will hear each other according to "radio laws": taking into account the radio frequency and distance.

 Serious mode — designed for games, where players act against other players.
 To enable it, you need to create a TeamSpeak channel called

 123).
 Players must enable the radio plugin, go to the server and plan the mission joining parties’ channels.
 At the start of the mission in a few seconds players will be directed to

 TaskForceRadio channel.
 In this case, players will hear only live players with the enabled plugin playing on the same server.
 Dead players, in turn, can communicate with each other.
 In case of a dead player respawn - he will hear only live players again.
 After the game ends, the players are transferred to the channel used for planning before the mission start.

 Pipe error 230- most likely you’ve forgot to enable the plugin in TeamSpeak.

 Caps Lockactions aren’t working - perhaps because of gaming keyboards, where

 Caps Lockcode is different.
-Try to change the active keys (by editing the
+Try to change the keybinding.

 Setup 3D Soundin TeamSpeak and click